jamsoft/JamSoft.Helpers/README.md

 # xUnit Tests

 There is a high level of test coverage at about 90+% at the moment, The the library has been tested on Windows, OSX and Linux.

+The following test classes also show basic implementations and uses of the pattern classes.

+- ObserverTests
+- MementoTests
+- MyTestViewModel